AathreyaG/reactai-starter/user-story.md

 - Test backend database storage & query performance.
 - Perform security tests (malicious file uploads, SQL injection protection).

----

-### **Title: Search Catalog**
+### **Title: Search Catalog**###

-User Role: As a Catalog Manager, I want to search the catalog so that I can quickly find specific products.
+User Role: As a Catalog Manager, I want to search for products in the catalog so that I can quickly find specific items.

 Functional Description:

-The system should enable users to search the product catalog using various criteria such as NSN or common name.
-The search results should be displayed in a user-friendly list format, allowing for easy navigation and selection.
+The system should allow users to search for products in the catalog by NSN or common name.
+The search results should be displayed in a paginated format for easy navigation.

 **GIVEN-WHEN-THEN Scenario**:

-GIVEN I am on the catalog page
+GIVEN I am on the catalog management page

-WHEN I enter a search query in the search bar and press "Enter"
+WHEN I enter a search term like NSN or common name

-THEN the system should display the matching products in the catalog list
+THEN the system should display matching products in a paginated list

 **Acceptance Criteria**:

-- The search functionality must support criteria like NSN and common name.
+- The system must allow search by NSN and common name.
-- Search results should be displayed within 2 seconds.
+- Search results should be returned within 2 seconds.
-- No results found message should be displayed if the search yields no products.
+- Paginated results must be displayed with a maximum of 20 items per page.
+- Users should be able to navigate through pages of results.

-Story Points: 3 (Simple complexity)
+Story Points: 3 (Low complexity)

 **Impact Analysis**:

 Backend Implications:

-- Create an API endpoint to handle search queries.
-- Implement query logic to search the database efficiently.
+- Implement search logic in Node.js to query PostgreSQL database.
+- Optimize database queries for performance.

 Frontend Implications:

-- Implement a search bar UI using React.
+- Implement search input field and results display using React.
-- Display search results dynamically as the user types.
+- Implement pagination controls for navigating search results.

 **Development Subtasks**:

-- Frontend: Build the search bar component.
+- Frontend: Build the search bar and results display component.
-- Frontend: Implement real-time search result display.
+- Frontend: Implement pagination controls.
-- Backend: Create API to handle search queries.
+- Backend: Implement search query logic in Express.
-- Backend: Optimize database queries for fast search.
+- Backend: Optimize query performance for fast results.

 **Testing Subtasks**:

-- Test search with valid criteria (NSN, common name).
+- Test search by NSN and common name.
-- Test search with invalid criteria.
-- Test search with no results.
+- Test pagination functionality.
-- Test performance of search queries.
+- Test performance of search results retrieval.

----
+- Test edge cases (e.g., no results found, special characters in search).

-### **Title: Edit Product Catalog**
+### **Title: Edit Product Details**###

-User Role: As a Catalog Manager, I want to edit product details so that I can keep the catalog information accurate and up-to-date.
+User Role: As a Catalog Manager, I want to edit product details so that I can update the catalog with accurate information.

 Functional Description:

-The system should allow users to edit product details directly from the catalog interface.
-Changes should be validated and updated in the database upon confirmation.
+The system should allow users to edit details of products in the catalog.
+Changes should be saved to the database and reflected in the UI.

 **GIVEN-WHEN-THEN Scenario**:

-GIVEN I am on the catalog page
+GIVEN I am viewing a product's details

-WHEN I select a product and click "Edit"
+WHEN I edit the product information and save changes

-THEN I should be able to modify the product details and save the changes
+THEN the system should update the database and reflect changes in the UI

 **Acceptance Criteria**:

-- Users must be able to edit fields like common name, description, and price.
+- The system must allow editing of all product fields (e.g., NSN, common name, description).
-- Changes must be reflected in the database immediately upon saving.
+- Changes must be saved to the PostgreSQL database.
+- The UI should reflect updated product details immediately upon saving.
-- An error message should be displayed if validation fails.
+- An error message should be displayed if saving fails.

-Story Points: 8 (Complex)
+Story Points: 5 (Moderate complexity)

 **Impact Analysis**:

 Backend Implications:

-- Create API endpoints for updating product details.
+- Create API endpoints for updating product details in Node.js.
-- Implement validation logic for product data.
+- Ensure database integrity and security when updating records.

 Frontend Implications:

-- Implement an editable form UI using React.
+- Implement editable fields in the product detail view using React.
-- Provide feedback for successful updates or validation errors.
+- Provide feedback to users upon saving changes.

 **Development Subtasks**:

-- Frontend: Build the editable product form.
+- Frontend: Build editable fields in the product detail component.
-- Frontend: Implement validation and error handling.
+- Frontend: Implement save button and feedback messages.
-- Backend: Create API endpoints for product updates.
+- Backend: Create API endpoint for updating product details.
-- Backend: Implement data validation logic.
+- Backend: Implement data validation and integrity checks.

 **Testing Subtasks**:

-- Test editing with valid inputs.
+- Test editing and saving product details.
-- Test editing with invalid inputs.
+- Test database updates and data integrity.
-- Test database update on successful edit.
+- Test UI feedback on successful and failed saves.
+- Test edge cases (e.g., empty fields, invalid data input).

+### **Title: Download Catalog as CSV**###

+User Role: As a Catalog Manager, I want to download the entire catalog as a CSV file so that I can share it with stakeholders.

+Functional Description:

+The system should allow users to download the entire product catalog as a CSV file.
+The download should be initiated from the UI and handled by the backend.

+**GIVEN-WHEN-THEN Scenario**:

+GIVEN I am on the catalog management page

+WHEN I click the "Download as CSV" button

+THEN the system should generate and download the catalog as a CSV file

+**Acceptance Criteria**:

+- The system must generate a CSV file containing all catalog data.
+- Download should be initiated within 3 seconds.
+- CSV file must include all product fields.
+- An error message should be displayed if download fails.

+Story Points: 3 (Low complexity)

+**Impact Analysis**:

+Backend Implications:

+- Create API endpoint in Node.js to generate CSV from database records.
+- Ensure efficient data retrieval and CSV generation.

+Frontend Implications:

+- Implement download button and handle download initiation using React.
+- Provide feedback to users upon download completion or failure.

+**Development Subtasks**:

+- Frontend: Build the download button and feedback messages.
+- Backend: Create API endpoint for generating CSV files.
+- Backend: Implement efficient data retrieval and CSV export logic.

+**Testing Subtasks**:

-- Test feedback for validation errors.
+- Test download initiation and completion.
+- Verify CSV file content and format.
+- Test error handling in case of download failure.
+- Test performance of CSV generation and download.

+These user stories are crafted to align with CMMI Level 5 development standards, ensuring a structured and quality-focused approach to delivering the MVP plan.